 A service task represents a work item in the process with a specific type.

-When a service task is entered then a corresponding job is created.
-The process instance stops at this point and waits until the job is completed.
+When a service task is entered, a corresponding job is created.
+The process instance stops here and waits until the job is complete.

-A worker can subscribe to the job type, process the jobs and complete them using one of the Zeebe clients.
-When the job is completed, the service task gets completed and the process instance continues.
+A job worker can subscribe to the job type, process the jobs, and complete them using one of the Zeebe clients.
+When the job is complete, the service task is completed and the process instance continues.

 A service task must have a

 taskDefinition.
-It specifies the type of job which workers can subscribe to.
+This specifies the type of job workers can subscribe to.

 taskDefinition can specify the number of times the job is retried when a worker signals failure (default = 3).

 Typically, the job type and the job retries are defined as static values (e.g.